 Confusion Matrix

-A confusion matrix is a table used to summarize and assess the success of a classification model by comparing its predicted labels against actual ground truth labels.
-It provides a detailed breakdown of how many instances the model classified correctly and, crucially, which specific classes it confused with others.
+A confusion matrix is a table used to summarize and assess the success of a Classification model by comparing its predicted labels against actual ground truth labels.

 1. Structure and Building a Confusion Matrix